nativewind/nativewind/apps/website/docs/core-concepts/states.md

 ## Styling based on parent state

-NativeWind supports [`group` parent state](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state), and a new `group-isolate` class.
+NativeWind supports the [`group` parent state](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state) and a new `group-isolate` class.

-The difference between `group` and `group-isolate` is that components under a `group-isolate` tree will only use the state of the closest `group-isolate` parent, while components under `group` will use the state of any parent `group`.

-`group-isolate` helps apply state based styling on components that may not accept the psuedo-class listeners.
+The `group` classes creates an unbounded scope, while `group-isolate` creates a bounded scope.
+The primary purpose of `group-isolate` is for state styling on components which do not accept the needed state listeners.

 `group` and `group-isolate` both work with the `hover`/`active`/`focus` psuedo-classes.